Animiral/go-strength-model/plots/HOWTO.md

 # Neural Network Visualization

-These are plots of the strength model network's activations and gradients.
+These are plots of the strength model network's internal values: layer outputs, activations and gradients.
 Then a plot of the network's output distribution, compared to the training label distribution.

 ```
 $ PYTHONPATH=python python3 plots/netvis.py csv/games_labels.csv featurecache --net nets/model.pth --index 10 --featurename pick